 It’s also a comparatively small house by new home standards.
 We elected to have only three bedrooms and one main living / dining area.
 Our rationale was that we wanted the kids to have a room still, even though they’ve left home, but we knew from prior experience a fourth bedroom / office and an additional family room would not be used.

 Despite this, as a McMansion started being built down the road in our small rural subdivision, I started feeling some pangs of inadequacy.
-I did not us want to be the poor neighbors in their “little” house.
+I did not us want to be the poor neighbors in our “little” house.

-In addition as the site next to us had their sloping section levelled off to create a massive flat expanse for their new digs, I had more pangs.
+In addition, as the site next to us had their sloping section leveled off to create a massive flat expanse for their new digs, I had more pangs.
 We built our home at the bottom of our slope and though the view from the top is incredible, I’ve still yet 100% to work out how it might be landscaped.
 It’s definitely more challenging than a simple flat area, and will be more costly because of it.